 I often think about this scenario and wonder why the movie is never as good as the book.
 And I’ve come to the conclusion that it’s because of EXPECTATIONS.
 We’ve created thoughts, pictures, and ideas in our mind about what the story should look and feel like.
 Except the movie directors also have their own thoughts, pictures and ideas about what THEY think the story should look and feel like.
 And unfortunately, because the directors are the ones making the movie, their thoughts & ideas win.
 We have no control over it except to either enjoy what they’ve created or continuously compare the movie to how we thought it should be.

 Celebrations With Food Allergies

-So how do we do this?
-If you can, say YES to invites, but if you don’t feel like the food environment at an event will be safe, mention it to the host, but be prepared to make your own accommodations.
+So how do we manage our expectations?
+If you can, say YES to invites.
+If you don’t feel like the food environment at an event will be safe, mention it to the host, but be prepared to make your own accommodations.
 These accommodations might be:

 Host yourself so you can provide safe food and outline expectations.

 Arrive after the food has been served, or leave before it’s served.